 Child passenger safety has dramatically evolved over the past decade; however, motor vehicle crashes continue to be the leading cause of death of children 4 years and older.
 This policy statement provides 4 evidence-based recommendations for best practices in the choice of a child restraint system to optimize safety in passenger vehicles for children from birth through adolescence:

-If you have an urgent orthopedic need that you would like evaluated, call the Sports Medicine Clinic at 206-685-1044.
+If you have an urgent orthopedic need, call the Sports Medicine Clinic at (206) 616-2495.

-If no appointments are available and you feel that your injury cannot wait, call the Sports Medicine medical assistant at 206-221-2443.
+If no appointments are available and you feel that your injury cannot wait, call the Sports Medicine Medical Assistant at (206) 221-2443.